-All teachers, nurses, persons in religious ministry and boarding supervisors working at Hale School must follow the procedures outlined in Figure 1.
-Once a teacher, nurse, person in religious ministry or boarding supervisor has formed a belief based on reasonable grounds, they are required to make the report to DCCPFS.
+All teachers, nurses, persons in religious ministry, psychologists, school counsellors and boarding supervisors working at Hale School must follow the procedures outlined in Figure 1.
+Once a teacher, nurse, person in religious ministry, psychologist, school counsellor or boarding supervisor has formed a belief based on reasonable grounds, they are required to make the report to DOC.
 Prior to forming a belief, the teacher may, if they wish, consult with colleagues with specialist knowledge, for example, the Headmaster, Deputy Head, or a School Psychologist.
-The teacher may choose to advise the Headmaster after they have made the report to the DCCPFS.
+The teacher may choose to advise the Headmaster after they have made the report to the DOC.

-The report must be made to the DCCPFS's Mandatory Reporting Service on 1800 708 704 or online at www.mandatoryreporting.dcp.wa.gov.au.
+The report must be made to the DOC's Mandatory Reporting Service on 1800 708 704 or online atmandatoryreportingweb.communities.wa.gov.au.
 This service operates 24 hours a day, seven days a week.
 A verbal report can be made, but this must be followed by a written report as soon as possible, preferably within 24 hours.
 Failure to follow up a verbal report with a written report as soon as is practicable may result in a fine of \$3,000.
-A written report form can be downloaded from the mandatory reporting website www.mandatoryreporting.dcp.wa.gov.au.
+A written report form can be obtained by emailing mrs@communities.wa.gov.au

 Where a mandatory reporter has formed a belief that the child is at imminent risk of being abused, they should consider calling the Western Australian Police first, whether through the 000 or the 131 444 numbers.
 This does not fulfil the legal obligation to report a child sexual abuse belief and the individual who has formed the belief should lodge a Mandatory Report as outlined in the above paragraph.
-If the report cannot be lodged online, a template is available within Section 9.
+If the report cannot be lodged online, a template is available within Section 10.